chiaramd/GradeCalculator/README.md

 # GradeCalculator

-Web page designed for GeorgiaTech physics students to calculate their weighted course grade based on inputs.
+Web page designed for students in Georgia Tech's Fall 2019 Physics 2211/2212 course to calculate their weighted course grade according to a custom formula.

+Site is hosted by GitHub pages, and can be accessed [https://chiaramd.github.io/GradeCalculator/whatsmygrade.html](https://chiaramd.github.io/GradeCalculator/whatsmygrade.html).